SynPlexity/seq_analysis_synplexity/README.md

 **Summary metrics include:**

-- **Mean/median similarity:** overall redundancy within the library
+- **Mean/median similarity:** overall redundancy within the sequence dataset
 - **p90 similarity:** top 10% of most-similar pairs (potential duplicates)
-- **Histograms:** visualize library diversity and clustering of related designs
+- **Histograms:** visualize sequence diversity and clustering of related designs

 > [!NOTE]
-> The `jaccard_hist.*` files are only generated if the library includes sequences of differing lengths.
+> The `jaccard_hist.*` files are only generated if the dataset includes sequences of differing lengths.

 ---